 His work had a monumental influence in uniting Greeks and creating a common national identity following the 1821 War of Independence and the establishment of a free state.

-In 1865, the first three stanzas (and later the first two) officially became the national anthem of Greece and, from 1966, also that of the Republic of Cyprus.
+In 1865, the first three stanzas (and later the first two) officially became the national anthem of Greece; beginning in 1966, it was also the national anthem of the Republic of Cyprus.

-Inspired by the Greek War of Independence, Solomos wrote the hymn to honor the struggle of Greeks for independence after centuries of Ottoman rule.
+Solomos wrote the hymn to honor the courageous struggle of the Greeks for independence after centuries of Ottoman rule.

-The poem recounts the misery of the Greeks under the Ottomans and their hope for freedom.
-He describes different events of the War, such as the execution of Patriarch Gregory V of Constantinople, the reaction of the Great Powers, extensively the Siege of Tripolitsa and the Christian character of the struggle.
+The poem recounts the misery of the Greeks under the Ottomans and their desperate hope for freedom.
+He describes several events of the War, including the execution of Patriarch Gregory V of Constantinople, the reaction of the Great Powers, the Siege of Tripolitsa and the Christian character of the struggle.

 I shall always recognize you